Partner with international digital platforms to bring India’s natural heritage to a global audience

 Towards this aim, we develop customized tie-ups with corporates, collaborate with online communities, and offer experts from the wider nature community to online arms of cultural organizations and e-learning platforms that have a large audience including students, professionals, residents, birds and nature enthusiasts, and others.

-In 2020, we organized eight webinars on birds and nature for institutions such as (India’s largest MOOC platform), and .
+We organize webinars on birds and nature for institutions such as (India’s largest MOOC platform), and .

 In corporates, we have partnered with to bring India’s forests to a global audience through innovative storytelling.
 With ’s Indic Language team, we are running workshops in Indian languages to train nature writers to go digital and develop their audiences through Quora’s Question and Answer platform.